home-assistant/supervisor/.github/ISSUE_TEMPLATE/BUG_REPORT.md

+---
+name: Report a bug with the Supervisor
+about: Report an issue related to the Home Assistant Supervisor.
+labels: bug
+---

 <!-- READ THIS FIRST:
 - If you need additional help with this template please refer to https://www.home-assistant.io/help/reporting_issues/
 - This is for bugs only.
 Feature and enhancement requests should go in our community forum: https://community.home-assistant.io/c/feature-requests